2003 Iowa Hawkeyes football team: at Iowa State

-Iowa was able to end the five-year winning streak by their in-state rival in this dominant win.
+Iowa was able to end the five-year losing streak to their in-state rival in this dominant win.
 Iowa State had the ball for almost 10 more minutes but the Hawkeyes held them to just a touchdown through the first three quarters of play.
 Four field goals by future NFL kicker Nate Kaeding kept Iowa in control throughout the game.